ibm-cloud-docs/appid/enterprise.md

 ### What does the flow look like?
 {: #saml-flow}

-Although {{site.data.keyword.appid_short_notm}} and your identity provider use the SAML framework to authenticate the user, {{site.data.keyword.appid_short_notm}} still uses the more modern OAuth 2.0/ OIDC framework to exchange security tokens with your application.
+Although the SAML framework is used to authenticate the user, {{site.data.keyword.appid_short_notm}} still uses a more modern OIDC protocol to exchange security tokens with your application.
 Check out the following image to see a detailed flow of information.

 ![SAML enterprise authentication flow](/images/ibmid-flow.png){: caption="Figure 1.
 How an enterprise SAML authentication flow works" caption-side="bottom"}